illinois-ceesd/mirgecom/doc/faq.rst

 .. note::

    This will build pyopencl by source, which can be challenging on some systems.
-Please see :ref:`Pyopencl source` for details.
+Please see :ref:`Pyopencl source installation` for information on the prerequisites of Pyopencl, or remove/comment the pyopencl line from the generated requirements file.

 .. note::